The Youth Institute at Purdue University

 BECOME A STUDENT LEADER IN THE GLOBAL FIGHT AGAINST HUNGER!

-At this exciting event, participating high school students have the opportunity to:
+At this exciting two day-long event, participating high school students have the opportunity to:

-- Take part in educational sessions and interactive tours at Purdue University to explore current research and issues in international development and life sciences
+- Take part in educational sessions and interactive tours at Purdue University to explore current research and issues in international development and life sciences; and

 - Meet innovative researchers, professors and college students in Indiana working to end hunger and poverty and improve food security around the world.